University of Minnesota regents approve 'COVID-adjusted' budget

 Gabel’s COVID-19 budget includes a tuition freeze for most students, the elimination of merit pay raises for staff, minimal capital investment and lower residency in campus facilities.
 It also includes a 10% pay cut for Gabel and her cabinet.

-The plan is contingent on the state maintaining the two-year funding level approved by the 2019 Legislature, a point of concern for some regents given the state’s new pandemic-driven budget deficit.
+The plan is contingent on the state maintaining the two-year funding level approved by the 2019 Legislature, a point of concern for some regents given the state’s own pandemic-driven budget deficit.

 “One of the principles I like frankly is the shared sacrifice approach,” Beeson said Thursday.
 “I think our business model will resume and normalize better.”